 - Stop thinking about MWFM as “something nice to have” and look at is as a “business imperative”

 - Keep in mind that “mobility solutions are not one-size-fits-all”

 Anish Rajparia, president of major account services at ADP, is a contributor at Entrepreneur magazine.
-In his January 2015 workforce management article, Rajparia references a recent ADP Research Institute study that found 54% of midsize-business owners characterize managing their employees as a daily concern.
+In his January 2015 article, Rajparia references a recent ADP Research Institute study that found 54% of midsize-business owners characterize managing their employees as a daily concern.
 He wonders whether executives know all of the direct and indirect costs of managing their employees.

 Three tips we like from 3 Keys to Examining One of the Most Overlooked Business Costs: Workforce Management:

 - Find the total cost of ownership (TCO) by following the five pillar rule, or the five aspects of human capital management (HCM): payroll, employee benefits administration, talent management, human resources administration, and time and labor management

 - Conduct a formal cost analysis across all five pillars

 - Use the visibility gained by WFM to measurement to truly understand the cost of HCM